 That order is threatened by the return of former Soiled Dove resident Happy Jack, a devil-red-dressed hedonist who ran off when he knocked up one of the doves (one of the establishment’s working girls).
 Though he claims to now walk a more Godly path, he continues to be a fly in the ointment of Lotta, Mary, and we guests.
 Wondering whether Jack’s unrestrained Id will win out over Lotta’s Super-Ego is about as much plot as this cabaret show gets – and it doesn’t really need any more.

-If the show has a flaw, it’s live audio-mixing.
+If the show has a notable flaw, it’s the live audio-mixing.
 Rarely does the Jazz Mafia take a break, which makes it incredibly hard to hear the microphoned performers sing or even speak.
 I know the plot isn’t crucial to the show, but I wanted to hear every lyric sung and correctly take down every name spoken.
+(I mean, hey, I’m a critic – I like to get as many details right as I can.)
 Both were frequently hard to do because the band kept drowning them out.
-I mean, hey, I’m a critic – I like get as many details right as I can.
+I mean, hey, I’m a critic – I like to get as many details right as I can.

-This isn’t a show-killing flaw, but it was a constant problem that would often pull me out of the show.
+This isn’t a show-killer, but it was a constant problem that would often pull me out of the show.

 As the festivities draw to a close, Happy Jack blesses we parishioners with The Gospel of Bohemia: “Do what you love, even if it kills you.
 Live every day like it’s your last, ‘cause on the Barbary Coast, it might be!”